EnesULKU48/Litus/README.md

 - This is a **visual showcase** project, not a full e-commerce solution
 - No payment processing
-- No user authentication (admin panel is open)
+- User authentication system included (register/login)
+- Admin panel with product management (add/delete products)
 - Simple SQLite database (suitable for demo purposes)
 - All images are stored locally in `static/uploads/`
+- Database file (`database.db`) is created automatically on first run

 ---